Yovenzor/Orwellian-Nightmare/README.md

-# Goosebumps at Midnight 🌌

-This theme gives you goosebumps; Especially at midnight! 🦉🌙
+# Orwellian Nightmare

+**A VSCode theme for late-night coding.**

+[Image of the theme applied to a code editor

 ## Installation

+### Using the Visual Studio Code CLI:

+    1. Open Visual Studio Code.
+    2. Run the following command: `code --install-extension yovenzor.orwellian-nightmare`

+### Fast way

 Simply launch VSCode and open **Quick Open** ( Ctrl+P ) & type this command:

-    ext install YovenzorSingh.skyfall
+    ext install YovenzorSingh.goosebumps-at-midnight

-## Author
+## License

-This theme is crafted by [Yovenzor](https://github.com/Yovenzor).
-Feel free to check out my other projects on [GitHub](https://github.com/Yovenzor)!
+This theme is licensed under the [MIT License](https://opensource.org/licenses/MIT).